When and where is the sale?

 A plant I got from you died.
 Will you give me a refund or credit?

 Unfortunately, no. Friends School Plant Sale cannot guarantee that any plant purchased from us will survive in the garden, although we are very interested in hearing if you have problems with a certain plant.
-The cost of giving that type of guarantee on perennials or shrubs, as is done at some local nurseries, is built into business’s overall price for plants (the price on all of their plants is higher to cover the cost).
+The cost of giving that type of guarantee on perennials or shrubs, as is done at some local nurseries, is built into that business’s overall price for plants (the price on all of their plants is higher to cover the cost).

 Why should I volunteer?

-Aside from helping out a nonprofit organization, the main benefit of volunteering is that you can shop at our pre-sale, which is held Thursday night before the sale opens.
+Aside from helping out a nonprofit organization, the main benefit of volunteering is that you can shop at our volunteer-only pre-sale, which is held Thursday night before the sale opens.
 More on volunteering here.

 If I sign up for a certain volunteer job, can you guarantee I will be doing that job?